pep8speaks-org/pep8speaks/README.md

  - Comment `@pep8speaks Resume now.` to resume.
   - The keywords are `quiet` and `resume` and the mention of the bot.
  - The bot's last comment is not repeated.
 Hence if the PR is updated and the bot does not comment, it means it stands with its previous comment.
+ - Mention `@pep8speaks` in a review summary while creating a review of a PR, and it will comment a gist of diff suggesting fixes for the PR.
+[Example](https://github.com/OrkoHunter/test-pep8speaks/pull/22#issuecomment-270826241)
+  - In the review summary, you can also write `@pep8speaks suggest diff` or anything you wish, as long as you mention the bot.
+ - Write `@pep8speaks pep8ify` in a review summary and it will create a Pull Request with changes suggested by [`autopep8`](https://github.com/hhatto/autopep8) against the branch of the author of the PR. `autopep8` fixes most of the errors reported by [`pycodestyle`](https://github.com/PyCQA/pycodestyle).
+  - `@pep8speaks` along with `pep8ify` in a single review summary rules out the diff feature.
+ - Comment only if Python files are involved.
+So, install the integration on all of your repositories.
+The bot won't speak where it should not

 # Configuration
-The integration can be configured additionally by adding a `.pep8speaks.yml` file to the base directory of the repo.
+A config file is *not required* for the integration to work.
+However it can be configured additionally by adding a `.pep8speaks.yml` file to the base directory of the repo.
 Here are the available options of the config file :

 ```yaml
 # File : .pep8speaks.yml